Relevance-guided Supervision for OpenQA with ColBERT: Evaluating 's Retrieval

-We now turn our attention to the proposed \sys{}-guided supervision paradigm, which we define in~\secref{sec:method:supervision}.
-The goal of this strategy is to exploit \sys{}'s high precision to collect high quality positives and challenging negatives and leverage its recall to collect richer positives with a larger coverage of harder questions.
-Below, we test how these hypotheses fare after one and two stages of \sys{}-guided supervision.
+We now turn our attention to the proposed RGS strategy, defined in~\secref{sec:method:supervision}.
+RGS seeks to exploit \sys{}'s high precision to collect high quality positives and challenging negative and to leverage its recall to collect richer positives with a wider coverage of questions.
+Below, we test how these hypotheses fare after one, two, and three stages of fine-tuning.
+We first focus on Success@20 then consider the EM metric.
+We start the fine-tuning of each \sys{} retriever from BERT-base.

-The model \textbf{\sysqa{}$_1$} relies on \sysqa$_0$ for collecting its positive and negative passages, and is initialized by the weights of \sysqa$_0$, but its retriever is subsequently further fine-tuned on the target OpenQA dataset.
-The results on NQ show that \sysqa{}$_1$ outperforms every model considered so far.
-The same observation extends to TQ with the models shown.
-In fact, \sysqa{}$_1$'s advantage over DPR is substantive: while \citet{karpukhin2020dense} do not report P@5 for TQ, we can compare against DPR via P@20 on the test set.
-Therein, the authors report 79.4\% P@20 for DPR (and 79.9\% for BM25 + DPR, a linear combination of the scores of the two) while \sysqa{}$_1$ achieves 85.2\% P@20.

-These results show the value of the improved \sysqa{}$_0$-based training data for OpenQA.
-On TQ, the results are only slightly better than the next best model, namely \sys{} weakly-supervised, but considerably outperform other baselines.
-This strong performance emphasizes \sys{}'s capacity to learn from \textit{noisy} supervision examples can lead to more accurate OpenQA retrieval.
-It also suggests that adapting to the biases of OpenQA, the corpus, and the target QA datasets can be more important than high-quality retrieval training for generic IR.
-This is evidenced by both \sysqa{}$_1$ and \sys{} weakly-supervised consistently showing higher accuracy than the already-effective \sysqa{}$_0$.
+We bootstrap \sysqa{} in a weakly-supervised fashion on each target dataset: \textbf{\sysqa{}$_1$} relies on BM25 for collecting its positive and negative passages.
+As reported in Table~\ref{tab:retrieval}, it already outperforms every baseline considered so far, including DPR, by considerable margins.
+This strong performance emphasizes that \sys{}'s capacity to learn from \textit{noisy} supervision examples can lead to more accurate OpenQA retrieval.
+It also suggests that adapting to the characteristics of OpenQA-oriented retrieval, the corpus, and the target QA datasets can beat high-quality retrieval training for generic IR.
+This is evidenced by the consistent gains of \sysqa{}$_1$ over the already-effective out-of-domain model.

-Taking this a step further, we also evaluate using \sysqa$_{1}$ itself to create data for further training, yielding \textbf{\sysqa$_2$}.
-This model leverages our full pretrained setup for pretraining and supervision: in particular, its parameters are initialized with \sysqa$_1$ and, for training, it is relies on the retrieval output of \sysqa$_1$ as well.
-As shown, \sysqa$_2$ is consistently the most effective model, outperforming existing baselines (and other \sys{} models considered) on both NQ and TQ.
-These gains translate to the test set and to larger depths: NQ's \sysqa$_2$ P@20 on the test is 86.0\% whereas \citet{karpukhin2020dense} reports 79.4\% for DPR.